RussellGLY/yolov3/README-Agot.txt

 - non-recurrent: for training/testing regular YOLO on the Agot dataset
 - master: for training Recurrent YOLO on the Agot dataset

+Prerequisites:

+1. Install git-lfs to access the pretrained weights in the weights directory.
+2. Run: pip install -U -r requirements.txt
+3. See the main README.md file for more information on the YOLO implementation we have forked from.

 Part 1: Baseline YOLO (non-recurrent)
 Switch to the "non-recurrent" branch.